udippant/base-drafts/draft-ietf-quic-http.md

 NOT reduce any limits or alter any values that might be violated by the client with its 0-RTT data.

-When a 1-RTT QUIC connection is being used, the client MUST NOT send requests prior to receiving and processing the server's SETTINGS frame.
+When a 1-RTT QWIK connection is being used, the client MUST NOT send requests prior to receiving and processing the server's SETTINGS frame.

 ### PUSH_PROMISE {#frame-push-promise}